fischlerben/TrueAccord-Case-Study/README.md

-# TrueAccord: Re-thinking the Debt-Collection Industry
+# TrueAccord: Debt-Collection for the 21st Century

 ## Overview and Origin: